-The Academy is committed to creating and maintaining a safe and positive environment for all people involved in the Academy.
-It accepts its responsibility to assist in the welfare of all people and to safeguard them from poor practice, abuse and bullying.
+St Paul's is committed to creating and maintaining a safe and positive environment for all people involved in the Academy.
+We accept our responsibility to assist in the welfare of all people and to safeguard them from poor practice, abuse and bullying.